swcarpentry/training-course/_submissions/round-01/1/2012-09-07-week-1-inputoutput-in-python.md

 <pre>reader=open("tomato.txt",'r')</pre>

-The &#8216;r&#8217; in the open command tells it to read the file, i.e. that it already exists.
+The 'r' in the open command tells it to read the file, i.e. that it already exists.

 take a look:

 `reader`

-There&#8217;s a file, but that&#8217;s not your data.
+There's a file, but that's not your data.
-In python, unlike word processing programs like MSWord, opening your file makes it accessible, but doesn&#8217;t read it in.
+In python, unlike word processing programs like MSWord, opening your file makes it accessible, but doesn't read it in.
 To do that that you need to use readlines().

 `tomatoes=reader.readlines()`

 tomatoes

-Looks good, but we don&#8217;t need the &#8216;n&#8217; newline character.
+Looks good, but we don't need the 'n' newline character.
 Using .strip removes the newline

 `for line in tomatoes:<br />
 print line.strip()`

-However, our data isn&#8217;t functionally just long strings.
+However, our data isn't functionally just long strings.
 We want to break it up into it
 its component parts, the name and the number.
 Conveniently, python has a function to split up lines of text and make them into lists

 `for line in tomatoes:<br />
 print line.strip().split()`

 This goes through each line, strips on the newline, and splits it.
 In this case python guesses, correctly, that your delimiter between distinct pieces of information is a space.
-However, you can give split any delimiter you like (e.g. line.split(&#8216;,&#8217;)
+However, you can give split any delimiter you like (e.g. line.split(',')

 to pull out the #, you can read the second element of that list: